-There are thousands of Australian contact centre options, but if you are outsourcing, finding the right one to meet your needs is not as difficult as you may think, thanks to new matching technology which queries your needs against a database of call centres serving the Australian market.
+There are thousands of Australian call centre service options, but if you are outsourcing, finding the right one to meet your needs is not as difficult as you may think, thanks to new matching technology which queries your needs against a database of call centres serving the Australian market.
 Matchboard has collated information about each supplier ranging from locations, service offerings, seat capacity and industry specialisation right through to key differentiators and client references.
 It’s simply a case of following a wizard which takes just 1 minute to complete, generating a shortlist of the most suitable companies in Australia to support your organisation’s needs.

 The Australian Contact Centre landscape

 Analysts estimate there are about 300,000 FTE in Australian contact centres, of which 70 to 75% are in-house and the rest outsourced.
 Outsourcing is on the rise, however, the growth area of outsourcing since COVID-19 is onshore, as offshore destinations have struggled to mobilise their workforce under lockdown.
 In July 2020, Telstra’s CEO announced all inbound customer service calls will be handled from Australia by 2022, leaving offshore providers to manage digital interactions.
 Nevertheless at the small business end of the market, offshoring can be a question of survival, with cashflow not permitting a local solution.
 Thankfully many offshore call centres have set up sales and account management functions on the ground in Australia.

 It is estimated that Australian businesses outsource around 100,000 call centre and back office processing roles offshore, of which Telstra accounts for roughly a quarter.

 There is only a handful of Australian outsourcers with more than 1000 seats domestically – the so-called “Tier 1s”.
 These companies typically deal with mid to large enterprise and government clients, with not many having a business model which supports small business.
 They may offer the additional assurance of industry accreditations such as ISO, COPC and PCI.